43rd Annual J.P. Morgan Healthcare Conference

 43rd Annual J.P.
 Morgan Healthcare Conference summary

-• Undertook a comprehensive transformation, simplifying structure, focusing on core businesses, and deconsolidating non-core assets over the past two years.
+• Undertook a comprehensive transformation, simplifying the organization, focusing on core businesses, and divesting non-core assets, including deconsolidating Fresenius Medical Care and exiting several businesses.

-• Shifted to a patient-centric model, aligning business platforms with critical points in the patient journey and disease patterns.
+• Shifted to a patient-centric model, aligning business platforms around disease patterns and critical points in the patient journey, with strong positions in pharma, IV generics, clinical nutrition, and medical technology.

-• Maintains a 32% stake in Fresenius Medical Care as an investment, expecting value creation but not operational involvement.
+• Maintains a significant stake in Fresenius Medical Care as an investor, expecting value creation but not operational involvement.

 Partial view of Summaries dataset, powered by Quartr API